 - Lifetime washable HEPA filter removes more allergens from the air

-- Long 9.4 metre power cord
+- Long 9.4-metre power cord

 - Four tools, including a stair tool and mattress tool

 In terms of appearance, the Small Ball Allergy looks similar to previous Dyson uprights.
 It’s largely grey, with splashes of red and purple to liven up the design.
-There’s a detachable dust canister, along with a quick-release wand for cleaning higher locations and Dyson’s Small Ball for manoeuvrability.
+There’s a detachable dust canister, along with a quick-release high-reach wand for cleaning higher locations and Dyson’s Small Ball for manoeuvrability.

 Another downside is that the combination of ball design and relatively thick floorhead make it tricky to clean under low furniture.
-This is an area where vacuums with a lift-out canister, such as the Shark NV681UKT Lift-Away, are often a superior choice.
+This is an area where we think vacuums with a lift-out canister, such as the Shark NV681UKT Lift-Away, are often a superior choice.

 Side Note: Dyson claimed they wouldn’t produce any new corded uprights after the release of their cordless V10 model.
 Fortunately, they seem to have quietly backtracked on this with the release of the Small Ball Allergy, which we think is a good decision!